 Commonly used exemptions

-The Code of Virginia allows any public body to withhold certain records from public disclosure. the Office of University Relations commonly withholds records subject to the following exemptions:
+The Code of Virginia allows any public body to withhold certain records from public disclosure. the Office of University Communications commonly withholds records subject to the following exemptions:

 - Personnel records (§ 2.2-3705.1 (1) of the Code of Virginia)